1000Project/Council_of_1000/docs/tech/NFT_Pack_System.md

 The Blockchain-Based Pack Minting, Rarity, and Ownership Framework for Council of 1000

-This document defines how Council of 1000 integrates with blockchain technology (Shido network) for NFT card ownership, booster packs, rarity guarantees, VRF-based fairness, and player asset management.
+The NFT Pack System defines how Council of 1000 integrates blockchain technology (Shido network) for card ownership, booster pack minting, rarity distribution, verifiable randomness, and asset management.
+This system provides collectible value without affecting gameplay balance or introducing pay-to-win dynamics.

-This system allows players to own, trade, collect, and verify rare cards while preserving balanced gameplay.

 1. Token Standards & Structure

 Council of 1000 uses:

-ERC-1155 for card NFTs
+ERC-1155 (or Shido-equivalent) for most card NFTs

-ERC-721 optional for ultra-rare Seats
+ERC-721 for ultra-rare cards such as Seat NFTs

-IPFS/Arweave for metadata
+IPFS/Arweave for media & metadata

-Off-chain → on-chain JSON syncing
+Off-chain → on-chain syncing for cosmetic updates

-Token schema example:
+NFT Metadata Schema
 {
   "name": "Herald of the Veil",
-  "description": "An agent of secrets...",
+  "description": "An agent of secrets wielding layered illusions.", "image": "ipfs://.../herald.png",
-  "image": "ipfs://.../herald.png",
   "realm": "Veil",
   "rarity": "Epic",